Future community regeneration of former 200-acre MOD site

 £400m transformation of a former RAF training facility into a large-scale residential and commercial development for St Modwen with an emphasis on sustainable, future-proofed infrastructure.

-Hydrock has been appointed by St. Modwen, the UK’s leading regeneration specialist, to support them with a £400m scheme to develop a 200-acre former RAF training facility site near Weston-super-Mare.
+We are supporting St. Modwen, the UK’s leading regeneration specialist, on a £400m scheme to develop a 200-acre former RAF training facility site near Weston-Super-Mare.

-Our Infrastructure team has provided planning and design input to highways, drainage and site profiling.
+Our civil engineering team has provided planning and design input to highways, drainage and site profiling.
 We have also undertaken ground investigations and provided transport planning, flood risk advice and utility management strategy.

 One of the most challenging features of the site is the ‘rhynes’ – a term that characterises a drainage canal used to convert areas of wetland into useful pasture.
 Used extensively in the Somerset Levels, the rhynes offer an ideal outlet for surface water drainage, but they are not particularly deep and usually remain wet.
 This means that we had to introduce a combination of land raising and shallow surcharged drainage to facilitate the new development.

 The initial phase of development was voted as one of the top three housing schemes in the UK in 2012, winning the bronze award for best residential development in the annual What House awards.
 The continuation of the project expects to build on that success, creating employment space, jobs and affordable housing for the people of Weston-Super-Mare and the surrounding area.